ricmac/Cybercultural/src/posts/030-rww-acquisition-deal-2008.md

 ---
-title: "030.
-A Deal Is Done; Trippy Web 2.0 Party at Temple"
+title: "A Deal Is Done; Trippy Web 2.0 Party at Temple"
 description: "In late April 2008, I sign a Letter of Intent to sell ReadWriteWeb.
 Also, I attend a Web 2.0 party in San Francisco where everyone seems high but me."
 date: 2024-04-23
 permalink: "p/030-rww-acquisition-deal-2008/"